rabilrbl/llamafile-builder/README.md

 A simple github actions script to build a llamafile from a given gguf file download url and uploads it to huggingface repo.

+llamafile lets you distribute and run LLMs with a single file. [announcement blog post](https://hacks.mozilla.org/2023/11/introducing-llamafile/)

 ## Inputs

 ### `model_url`